Love Me If You Can: Content

 The song is a mid-tempo ballad in which Keith addresses the criticism that he received after his 2002 pro-war anthem "Courtesy of the Red, White, & Blue (The Angry American)".
 In the song, Keith states that he is a "man of [his] convictions" who stands beside his own views, in spite of any controversy that they might cause.

 Critical reception

 Kevin John Coyne, reviewing the song for Country Universe, gave it a B rating.
 He says that Keith makes "a surprisingly earnest attempt to soften his image, wishing we could all just agree to disagree before our debates turn to angry words, and praying for peace on earth, even though war is sometimes necessary."

 Music video

 The music video was directed by Michael Salomon and was released on July 3, 2007.

-Peak positions
+Charts

 "Love Me If You Can" debuted at number 42 on the U.S. Billboard Hot Country Songs for the week of June 23, 2007.